ratpack/ratpack/ratpack-manual/src/content/chapters/13-http.md

 ### Preparation
 First off you need to add the required dependency to your project.
-Using gradle you can add the dependency by adding `compile group: 'io.ratpack', name: 'ratpack-session'` to dependencies.
+Using gradle you can add the dependency by adding `compile 'io.ratpack:ratpack-session:@ratpack-version@'` to dependencies.
 When you just started out your gradle file will look like this:

 ```language-groovy gradle